-Check this box if you want the court in the Respondent's jurisdiction to require that the Respondent give you updated information about his/her financial circumstances.
+Check this box if you want the court in the Respondent's jurisdiction to include a requirement in its order that the Respondent give you updated information about his/her financial circumstances.
 If you receive this information, it may help you to decide if you should apply to change your support order in the future.

-I ask that any order made and information provided in this application be provided to the relevant enforcement authority automatic in all jurisdictions).
+I ask that any order made and information provided in this application be provided to the relevant enforcement authority

+Check this option to request that if your application is successful, the order be registered with the Enforcement Agency in the other jurisdiction (this step is not automatic in all jurisdictions).
 You may be required to submit other documentation to request enforcement of this order at a later date.

-Check this option to request that if your application is successful, the order be registered with the Enforcement Agency in the other jurisdiction (this step is not